 {% endarchiveParams %}

-This method is very flexible, especially when your content model has a large number of custom fields, or when you want to reuse the same display logic across different document models.
+This method is very flexible, especially when you have a large number of custom fields in your content model, or when you want to reuse the same display logic across different document models.

 It is worth noting that the type of custom field affects its display on the front end:

-By using the above method, you can easily display various custom field content on the document detail page of AnQiCMS.This makes your website content display more rich and personalized, fully utilizing the advantages of AnQiCMS's flexible content model.
+By following the above method, you can easily display various custom field content on the document detail page of AnQiCMS.This makes your website content more rich and personalized, giving full play to the advantages of AnQiCMS's flexible content model.

-Q1: I created a custom field and filled it with content in the background, but I can't see any display on the document details page.
-What's wrong?A1: Firstly, please check if you have added the code for displaying custom fields on the corresponding document detail page template, and ensure that the name of the "Field Call" matches the one used in the template.nameThe parameter or variable name is exactly the same (case-sensitive).Then, check if your template file is loaded correctly by AnQiCMS.If the effect of the template file is not updated after modification, it may be necessary to clear the system cache or refresh the browser cache.
+Q1: I created a custom field and filled it in the background, but I can't see any display on the document detail page.
+What went wrong?A1: First, check if you have added the code to display custom fields in the corresponding document detail page template, and make sure that the "Call field" name matches the one used in the template.nameThe parameter or variable name is exactly the same (case sensitive).
+Secondly, check if your template file has been loaded correctly by AnQiCMS.If the effect of the template file is not updated after modification, you may need to clear the system cache or refresh the browser cache.